-- talk to your child's teacher (currently via Showbie or ring the office and your teacher will call you back, or arrange a meeting after school) - talk to the SENCo, Mrs Moult, who is the Head Teacher ring via the office or email directly to headteacher@st-marys-uttoxeter.staffs.sch.uk and make an appointment.
+- talk to your child's teacher - talk to the SENCo Mrs Malkin or Mrs Moult ring via the office or email directly to headteacher@st-marys-uttoxeter.staffs.sch.uk and make an appointment.

 All parents will be listened to.
 Your views and aspirations for your child are central to the assessment and provision which is offered by our school.